 The next step is to whip it up into a meringue like consistency.
 I did this by putting the soon-to-be-lotion into a bigger bowl and setting that bowl into a bowl filled with ice water and blending it with a stick blender.
 It must be cool to be able to whip up correctly.
 I then finished it off with a hand whip until it looked like meringue.

 I put that into an old lotion container and I store it in the fridge.
 When I need it, I pull it out and scrape off a bit with the back of my fingernail.
 It almost immediately melts with the heat of my hand and it’s so easy to spread on.
 I’ve been putting this on her about 2-3 times a day, sometimes alternating with my other lotion or with straight coconut oil.
 This recipe is indeed fussier than my homemade lotion recipe, however I think it’s worth it.
-The total cost for making it is about $2 and it does such a nice job on her skin (and my hands) that for me it is worth the extra effort.
+The total cost for making it is only a few dollars per batch and it does such a nice job on her skin (and my hands) that for me it is worth the extra effort.